-From November 2011 to September 2012, a Diversity Advisory Council subcommittee developed the Diversity Action Plan under the direction of Senior Vice President, Chief Administrative Officer and Chief Diversity Officer Norwood Knight-Richardson, M.D., M.A., M.B.A.
+The Diversity Action Plan is intended as a roadmap to guide the efforts of all OHSU community members and campus units.
 The goal of the resulting plan is to improve access, advancement, retention, professional opportunities and the campus climate for all OHSU community members while aligning with business objectives.
+Individual units and departments are encouraged to enhance the goals, strategies and metrics to achieve the objectives within their groups.

 - Increase Recruitment